eljobe/path-tools/README.md

 There's nothing to see here yet.
 I am merely getting the repository set up so that I can begin development.
 Check back soon for updates.

+## Disclaimer

+This is not an officially supported Google product.
+It is a personal project of Pepper Lebeck-Jobe.